Skip to main content

 The debtors then accelerated the calendar.
 Under the amended sale motion, the general bid deadline moved up to April 3, 2026, the auction moved to April 8, 2026, and the debtors asked that the sale hearing be set on or before April 15, 2026.
 The amended motion also set a $50,000 minimum overbid.
 Just as important, it made clear that the March 9 hearing was for the amended bid-procedures motion itself, not the ultimate sale approval.
 The motion preserved the structure from the earlier filing: assumption and assignment procedures for executory contracts and leases, a continued ability to use a stalking horse if one emerged, and credit-bid rights for the DIP lender.

 The assets being marketed were not limited to individual machines.
 The sale motions describe substantially all assets as including rights and arrangements to procure, control, and use electrical power at operating facilities, site-control interests, operational infrastructure, revenue-generating relationships, and associated equipment and personal property.
-That language matches the way NFN8 had publicly framed itself before the filing: a miner with physical sites, operating infrastructure, equipment programs, and service relationships rather than a single-purpose holding company.
-The motions also explicitly keep avoidance actions out of the asset package, which is typical in sale cases where the estate wants to preserve later litigation rights even if the core operating assets are sold.
+The motions exclude avoidance actions from the asset package, preserving the estate's later litigation rights.

 By early March, though, that dispute had narrowed rather than expanded.
 Zavala County filed a withdrawal notice on March 4 saying the relevant issues had been resolved through agreed provisions to be included in the final DIP order, and Williamson County filed its withdrawal of joinder on March 5.
-That procedural posture does not tell readers what final language will appear in the final DIP order, because the final order had not yet been entered as of March 6.
-It does show that the tax creditors were active, specific, and willing to pull back once negotiated protections were reached.
+The final DIP order had not been entered as of March 6, so the agreed protective language was not yet on the docket.

 Advisors, Governance, and Case Administration

 The same is true on the sale side.
 The court approved Synteq as broker on February 19.
 The underlying application describes Synteq as the exclusive sales and disposition agent for the debtors' mining equipment, power infrastructure, and related site assets, with compensation structured as a 7.5% commission on gross sale proceeds plus expense reimbursement.
-That fee design is consistent with a case where the debtors want an industry-specific intermediary rather than a general restructuring banker to shop mining hardware and site infrastructure.
 The retention order approved compensation under section 328(a), while leaving expense review under section 330.

 Some of the most important professionals, however, were still only at the application stage as of March 6.
 The Harney Partners application filed on March 4 sought approval of HMP Advisory Holdings, LLC d/b/a Harney Partners as financial advisor nunc pro tunc to February 2 and Erik White as CRO, with White billing at $675 per hour and Harney having already received a $50,000 advance.
 The KRCL application filed the same day sought approval of Kane Russell Coleman Logan PC as counsel, listing 2026 restructuring rates of $700 for Trip Nix, $645 for Casey Roy, $575 for JaKayla DaBera, $495 for Abby Rogers, and $355 to $375 for paralegals, with a retainer that had largely been used prepetition.